 You can test any page on this website yourself and see the result.

-To know the difference WP Rocket has on the test result, just include this query string ?nowprocket at the end of the page URL to bypass WP Rocket cache and optimization for the test.
+To know the difference WP Rocket has on the test result, include this query string ?nowprocket at the end of the page URL to bypass WP Rocket cache and optimization from the test.

-Now that we’ve got this settled let’s jump into the settings of WP Rocket and get access to the plugin.
+Now that we’ve got this settled, let’s jump into the WP Rocket settings and get access to the plugin.

 Getting Started WP Rocket